 Having said that, how many days you spend in Las Vegas will be dependent on what you want to do with your time.
 If you or your group plan to be spending the majority of your time gambling, drinking, and attending day parties and nightclubs, then 3 days will be just enough to get your fun in.
 However, you may need to extend your trip by a day or two in order to see the non-party side of Vegas, which you’ll soon see is a ton of fun stuff.

-If you’re not in Las Vegas to do to any gambling and won’t be spending a majority of the morning lying in bed recuperating from the night and getting over hangovers (a feeling I know all too well from my young-20’s), 3 to 4 days gives you plenty of time to see and do a lot of the fun activities Vegas has to offer.
+If you’re not in Las Vegas to do any gambling and won’t be spending the majority of the morning lying in bed recuperating from the night and getting over hangovers (a feeling I know all too well from my young-20’s), 3 to 4 days will give you plenty of time to see and do a lot of the fun activities Vegas has to offer.

 Obviously, the more time you can spare, the better!
 Really, there’s a lot of cool stuff in and around Vegas, including various kitschy museums, top-notch restaurants, world-class shows, and even wondrous natural sights like Valley of Fire State Park and the Grand Canyon.

 I’ve been to Las Vegas at least 10 times in my adult life, and there are still things on this list I’ve yet to do!

 71 BEST THINGS TO DO IN LAS VEGAS OTHER THAN GAMBLING AND DRINKING

 Now let’s actually get into the good stuff!
 Here are the best things to do in Las Vegas other than drinking or gambling.

 VISIT THE NEON BONEYARD

 Explore the history of Las Vegas from a very different perspective as you take a trip back in time through Vegas’s iconic neon signage!

 Since 1996, the Neon Museum has collected, preserved, and exhibited Las Vegas signs from the 1930’s onward.
 The most popular attraction here is the Neon Boneyard of signs.